matplotlib/CZI_2024-06_mpl/LOI.md

-include other general purpose tools, such as scikit-learn, networkx, pandas, xarray, and scikit-image that are used by biomedical researchers, and biomedical-specific projects such CellProfiler, scanpy, starfish, nipy, MNE-python, DeepCutLab.
+include other general purpose tools, such as scikit-learn, networkx, pandas, xarray, and scikit-image that are used by biomedical researchers, and biomedical-specific projects such CellProfiler, scanpy, starfish, nipy, MNE-python, DeepLabCut.
 All of these projects have received CZI funding.

 # Open Source Software Projects